Can dynamical synapses produce true self-organized criticality?: Abstract

 \section{Abstract}

 Neuronal networks can present activity described by power-law distributed avalanches presumed to be a signature of a critical state.
-Here we study a random-neighbor network of excitable (SIRS) cellular automata coupled by dynamical (depressing) synapses that exhibits bona fide self-organized criticality (SOC) even with dissipative bulk dynamics.
-This occurs because in the stationary regime the model is conservative on average and in the thermodynamic limit the probability distribution for the global branching ratio converges to a delta-function centered at its critical value.
-Analytical results show perfect agreement with annealed simulations of the model and enable us to study the emergence of SOC as a function of the parametric derivatives of the stationary branching ratio.
+Here we study a random-neighbor network of excitable cellular automata coupled by dynamical synapses.
+The model exhibits a very similar to conservative self-organized criticality (SOC) models behavior even with dissipative bulk dynamics.
+This occurs because in the stationary regime the model is conservative on average, and, in the thermodynamic limit, the probability distribution for the global branching ratio converges to a delta-function centered at its critical value.
+So, this non-conservative model pertain to the same universality class of conservative SOC models and contrasts with other dynamical synapses models that present only self-organized quasi-criticality (SOqC).
+Analytical results show very good agreement with simulations of the model and enable us to study the emergence of SOC as a function of the parametric derivatives of the stationary branching ratio.